Keeping Your Carbon Footprint Low at College

 Do You Reduce Reuse and Recycle?

 Encourage others to make a difference.
 We often learn from example which means that there are more than a few people out there who are simply unaware of the many ways in which they can make a difference.
-Recycling is so simple an act that virtually anyone can participate and the majority of people really don't mind chipping in.
+Recycling is so simple an act that virtually anyone can participate and the majority of people generally don't mind chipping in to help.

 Your peers are a great place to start.
-Most students are pretty open minded as their studies encourage them to be open to new ideals every day.
+Most students are pretty open minded as their studies encourage them to be open to new ideals.
 This means that they are a prime age group to learn the reasoning and principles of reducing their impact on the environment.
 Helping to slow the harmful effects of climate change is definitely something that a few can be encouraged into helping out with.
 Become a climate advocate.
 Become an activist.

 © 2019 Lorelei Cohen